jmf-nyu/miap_diglit/docs/ls.md

 ## Examples
 * If you want to see hidden files in a nice list format run $`ls -la ~`.
 The `~` would indicate your home folder.
 * To get a the contents of an entire directory structure starting at a parent folder: $`ls -alRt`.
 If you'd like, you can use a redirect, such as `>` to send the output to a text file.
-Here's an example $`ls -alRt > ~/Desktop/report.txt`
+Here's an example: $`ls -alRt ~/Desktop > ~/Desktop/report.txt`

 Go back to the [main list of commands](index.md)